entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 sidebarDepth: 2
 ---
 # Run Blueprint-generated Microservices and Micro Frontends in Dev Mode
-## Overview
-This tutorial guides you through running an Entando project with microservice and micro frontends in a local development environment.
-If you haven't generated an Entando project yet, start with the [Generate Microservices and Micro Frontend](./generate-microservices-and-micro-frontends.md) tutorial.
+This tutorial guides you through running an Entando project with microservices and micro frontends in a local development environment.
+If you haven't generated an Entando project yet, start with the [Generate Microservices and Micro Frontends](./generate-microservices-and-micro-frontends.md) tutorial.

 The steps below assume you are working in the top-level project directory.

+This tutorial is specific to bundles generated with the Entando JHipster Blueprint, which is a Git-based or a v1 bundle.
+If you have Docker-based project (v5), created on Entando 7.1 or newer, please refer to the release document for details.

 ## ent CLI Steps
 The following steps make use of the Entando `ent prj` command.
 See the [Manual Steps](#manual-steps) section below for a more detailed description of what the individual commands do.